SRGSSR/pillarbox-apple/docs/KNOWN_ISSUES.md

 ## Token-protected content is not playable on Apple TV 3rd generation devices

 Token-protected content cannot be played on old Apple TV 3rd generation devices.
 An error is returned when attempting to play such content.

 ### Workaround

+No workaround is available yet.

+## Media type is unknown when playback is started after an AirPlay session has been established

+The media type is `.unknown` if playback is started after an AirPlay session has been established.
+A correct value is delivered when AirPlay is enabled after playback has already been started, though.

+As a result some behaviors based on the media type might not always be reliable over AirPlay.

+### Workaround

+No workaround is available yet.

+## Media type is briefly incorrect when disabling AirPlay while the media type is still unknown

+The media type can be `.unknown` if an AirPlay session was established before playback started (see previous issue).
+In such cases closing the AirPlay session ensures a correct media type is delivered, though for video it might briefly be set to `.audio` first.

+### Workaround